 The Federal Tort Claims Act, also known as the FTCA, is a federal law that provides the legal mechanism for individuals who have suffered personal injury due to the negligent or wrongful action of employees of the U.S. government (such as medical malpractice).
-Often times these claims originate from negligence or wrongful acts is the following categories:
+Often, these claims originate from negligence or wrongful acts in the following categories:

-In most cases an individuals, veterans, and service members are unable to sue the federal government because of the doctrine of sovereign immunity, which means:
+In most cases, individuals, veterans, and service members are unable to sue the federal government because of the doctrine of sovereign immunity, which means:

-However, because the Federal Tort Claims Act waives sovereign immunity, individuals are able to file claims for medical malpractice against the U.S. government for the negligent or wrongful acts of its employees.
+However, because the Federal Tort Claims Act waives sovereign immunity, individuals can file claims for medical malpractice against the U.S. government for government employees’ negligent or wrongful acts.

 If you have suffered personal injury or loss as a result of the negligence or wrongful acts of a U.S. government employee, then you may be entitled to compensation.
 Medical Malpractices cases against the U.S. government and its agencies can be complicated.
 This is why it is important to speak with a military medical malpractice lawyer that can review your case.
 The Archuleta Law firm provides free case evaluations here.

-For 70 years, active duty service members have suffered injury and death as a result of medical malpractice at military hospitals, facilities, and clinics.
+For 70 years, active duty service members have suffered injury and death due to medical malpractice at military hospitals, facilities, and clinics.
 On December 20, 2020, President Donald J. Trump signed into law the National Defense Authorization Act.

-Under the National Defense Authorization Act, Active duty service members are now able to present a claim and seek compensation for medical malpractice.
+Under the National Defense Authorization Act, Active duty service members can now present a claim and seek compensation for medical malpractice.
 However, this new law comes with some significant limitations:

 A statute of limitations is a time limitation that prevents a plaintiff from filing a claim after a certain amount of time has passed after suffering harm.
 The purpose of statutes of limitations are to encourage the prompt presentation of claims.